DataBiosphere/azul/CONTRIBUTING.rst

 .. [#] Note: This needs to be refined.
 The motivation behind always wrapping
        is to make diffs smaller and reduce the potential for merge conflicts.
-       The use of aligned indent contradicts that aim .
+       The use of aligned indent contradicts that aim.
 It also raises the question of whether single-symbol ``from`` imports should also use parentheses and wrapping such that every addition of an imported symbol from the same module is a one-line diff.
-We could also discourage multi-symbol ``from`` imports and require that every symbol is imported in a seperate
+We could also discourage multi-symbol ``from`` imports and require that every symbol is imported in a seperate `import` statement.

 Comments